Skype Piano Lessons and Music Lessons Online – FAQ

 The vast majority of my students take regular weekly lessons of 30 minute, 45 minute or 60 minute lessons, but I strive to accommodate whatever students may need.

-I have created a Correspondence Course for especially busy students who are unable to attend regular lessons.
+I have created Correspondence Lessons for especially busy students who are unable to attend regular lessons.
 Tuition time is split between irregular contact lessons taken at times that suit them and tuition by email.

 Helping students to learn, by any means I can, is the most important aspect of teaching for me.